 (insert full name of

 Complainant/Appellant).

-A true copy of the d etermination of disciplinary action taken by insert name of Employer or Professional Body of Mediator)
+A true copy of the is annexed to this Notice.
+This of determination of disciplinary action taken by (insert name of Employer or Professional Body of Mediator) determination was taken pursuant to or in accordance with w, rules or policies under which the determination of the

-etermination was taken pursuant to or in accordance with v, rules or policies under which the determination of the the Mediator was taken)
+Employer or Professional Body of · ·

 Dated at this

-Signed: (Signature of authorised represented) ative of Employer/Professional Body)
+Signed: (Signature of authorised represent tative of Employer/Professional Body)

 (Print name of person signing)

 (Print capacity of person signing)

 (Insert name, postal address and email address of Employer/Professional Body)

 SCHEDULE 3